CONDITIONS

 Sitting or lying in one place all day means that your digestive system may not be getting the stimulus it needs to function optimally.
 Larger volumes of stool may build up in your rectum and then leak.
 This incontinence trigger is typically seen in the elderly.

-What is InterStim®?
+What Is InterStim®?

 InterStim® Therapy is an FDA-approved neurostimulation therapy that targets the communication problem between the brain and the nerves that control bowel function.